 3. Raise awareness

-There’s something else for cybersecurity teams to consider, too: If the enterprise that employs them suffers a publicised data breach and damaged reputation, how will that affect their future cybersecurity career prospects?
+There’s something else for cybersecurity teams to consider, too: If the enterprise that employs them suffers a publicized data breach and damaged reputation, how will that affect their future cybersecurity career prospects?
 And how might it affect the jobs they currently have?
-Some organisations fire employees whose lack of vigilance resulted in a physical security or cybersecurity breach, de Metz says.
+Some organizations fire employees whose lack of vigilance resulted in a physical security or cybersecurity breach, de Metz says.

 4. Consider taking cybersecurity out of your employees’ hands

-Given that data breach fatigue can lead to complacency, burnout, and human error, some organisations are turning over their cybersecurity to third-party cybersecurity and resilience solution providers.
+Given that data breach fatigue can lead to complacency, burnout, and human error, some organizations are turning over their cybersecurity to third-party cybersecurity and resilience solution providers.